vitwit/playbooks/multinode/README.md

 3. Explorer
 4. Faucet

-## Pre-requisites:
+## Pre-requisites
 1. Ansible
 2. DigitalOcean account and DigitalOcean API token

 ## How It Works
-## NOTE: This Ansible playbook is designed specifically for use with the DigitalOcean provider.
+## NOTE: This Ansible playbook is designed specifically for use with the DigitalOcean provider

 1. Droplet Creation